 Eczema makes your skin red and inflamed.
 It may be scaly, oozing, or crusty.
 You may see rough, leathery patches that are sometimes dark.
 It can also cause swelling.

-Where It Shows Up
+Where They Show Up

 Eczema often appears on parts of your body that bend, like your inner elbow or behind your knees.
 You can have it on your neck, wrists, and ankles.
 Babies sometimes get it on their chin, cheeks, scalp, chest, back, arms, and legs.